ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/remediate/rem-faq.rst

-The role is tested against each distribution to ensure that tasks run properly. it is idempotent, and  an Audit is used to run a compliance scan after the role is applied to test compliance with the STIG standard.
+The role is tested against each distribution to ensure that tasks run properly.
+It is idempotent, and an Audit is used to run a compliance scan after the role is applied to test compliance with the |benchmark_name| standard.

 Which systems are not covered?
 ------------------------------